Glossary

 C

-Systems, applications, and operations that are cloud-based are hosted or conducted via the internet.
+Systems, applications, and operations that are hosted and managed via the internet instead of on local servers.

 D